Mrs C Wagner: Headteacher

 Mr Robinson consulted for schools across the UK, providing Computer Science expertise before becoming Assistant Principal at an all-through school in North London.
 He now spends his free time talking about education in the media and writes a column on Computer Programming for a monthly magazine.

-Dr D Robinson: Teacher of English
+Dr D Robinson: Head of English

 Dr Robinson completed his MA and PhD in Applied Linguistics at the University of Birmingham.
 He has also completed an MA in Fine Art at the University of the Creative Arts.
 He has taught English and Art for five years in various contexts including a Kenyan slum and as a lecturer and mentor at the University of Birmingham.